 Elm Academy Whole School Reading Strategy

 At Elm Academy we believe that reading underpins the entire curriculum and therefore put it at the forefront of pupil’s learning.
-We are determined that every pupil, irrespective of backgrounds, will become a fluent and confident reader.
+We are determined that every pupil, irrespective of background, will become a fluent and confident reader.
 From the moment pupils join Elm Academy, we encourage them to build progressively on reading skills whilst engaging them in high quality, enjoyable texts.
 We do this through carefully monitoring the sounds pupils are being taught and ensuring the books they are reading are in line with this, to give the pupils the opportunity to embed and apply new sounds they have learnt before moving onto more challenging texts.
-This not only develops their skills as a reader but fosters a love of reading, something we hope they build upon and keep for life.
+This not only develops their skills as readers but fosters a love of reading, something we hope they build upon and keep for life.
 By embedding reading into our Curriculum, carefully choosing a range of challenging texts from a wide variety of authors and genres, we ensure pupils are exposed to reading opportunities consistently, giving them the opportunity to embed and extend their understanding in a range of contexts.
 To ensure pupils at Elm Academy become fluent, proficient readers whilst developing strong comprehension skills we use the following rigorous teaching strategies:

 - Read Write Inc. Phonics – As soon as pupils start school in Early Years and Key Stage 1, they are taught the synthetic phonics scheme Read Write Inc. It is a phonics-based approach to reading which allows children to progress at a rate individual to them.
 By learning the smallest sounds, children can break down unknown words to read fluently, as well as, learning words that cannot be sounded out.
 The aim is to become a successful and independent reader, ensuring children have a love of books and an enjoyment of reading.
 Pupils have daily phonics lessons which are taught as soon as all the children are in school and are regularly assessed to ensure staff can address any gaps swiftly, supporting our pupils to make progress with their reading abilities.
 Pupils are assessed every half term on their knowledge of the sounds they have learnt and their ability to apply these independently.
 If they are unable to do this, targeted interventions are offered to ensure specific gaps are quickly filled.
 The RWI Phonics scheme is sequential; and ensures pupils are consistently building upon prior knowledge when learning to read.
 Pupils continue their phonics learning as they progress through the school until they are secure with their phonetic knowledge and can apply this confidently to independent reading.
 All staff across the school have had appropriate RWI Training which is then followed up and consolidated by the Phonics Lead and Vice Principal for Teaching & Learning to ensure the effective teaching of phonics is embedded.
 Recap sessions and Drop-In Question sessions are continually offered over the course of each academic year to ensure training is fresh and kept up to date.